 (i) In this case, the distribution sector plays a fundamental role in determining the degree of transparency of the market.
-The Commission found that the Spanish and Portuguese markets were characterized by very strong and stable relationships between distributors and clients, and between distributors and producers.
-In many cases, distributors had developed very strong personal relationships with their clients over time, due to frequent visits by distributors.
-Also, distributors were de facto or de jure exclusive dealers, enjoying exclusive territorial protection from the producers.
-Furthermore, distributors used to report information on market developments to producers, who would in turn report information back to them as part of the distribution agreement.
+The Commission found that the Spanish and Portuguese markets were characterized by very strong and stable relationships both between distributors and their clients (in many cases, very strong personal relationships developed over time, due also to the frequent visits of the distributors) and between producers and distributors (which were de facto or de jure exclusive dealers and which enjoyed exclusive territorial protection), the latter also reporting information on market developments to the former (often, reporting information back to the suppliers was part of the distribution agreement or was incentivized in contracts).